 No one ever put up a statue of a critic.
 Said Sibelius.

-T.S. — the only critic you could erect a statue to.
+Thomas Sterns Eliot: the only critic you could erect a statue to.
 Said Karl Shapiro of T.S.
 Eliot, for whom Shapiro did not particularly care.

 “A presumptuous mediocrity,” Tchaikovsky described Brahms as.